Tool Kit for Rhetorical Analysis

 A form of deductive reasoning consisting of a major premise, a minor premise, and a conclusion.

-A figure of speech is which a part is used to represent the whole, the whole for a part, the specific for the general, the general for the specific, or the material for the thing made from it.
+Synecdoche is a figure of speech is which a part is used to represent the whole or the whole for a part.

 Tapinosis is a rhetorical term for undignified language that debases a person or thing.